neuro4ml/neuro4ml.github.io/Week_6/2-Analysing.md

 This may seem a bit abstract, so let's see what it yields when applied to real data.

-[This experiment](#ensembles-experiment) is still focussed on spatial navigation but we’ve switched to mice, and what we call a plus maze – which you can see in [panel A](#ensembles-experiment).
-Essentially the mouse starts in either the east or west arm, has to navigate to either the north or the south, and then if it’s correct it receives a reward.
+[This experiment](#ensembles-experiment) is still focussed on spatial navigation but we've switched to mice, and what we call a plus maze – which you can see in [panel A](#ensembles-experiment).
+Essentially the mouse starts in either the east or west arm, has to navigate to either the north or the south, and then if it's correct it receives a reward.

 So, what does applying tensor component analysis to the neural data recorded during this experiment reveal?